 While peeling skin is perfectly normal in newborns, some parents might get a bit worried that their little one’s skin is getting too dry, or even cracking in places.

-Here are some tips (adapted from Healthline) to help get your baby through this phase, emerging with soft, smooth skin at the end of it!
+Here are some tips to help get your baby through this phase, emerging with soft, smooth skin at the end of it!

 1. Use a moisturizer